 Activity Frequency Receive information on school safeguarding Induction or when arrangements and procedures as outlined in KCSiE arrangements/procedures are updated.
-2023 (Part 1: page 7, paragraph 13).
+2024 (Part 1: pages 8 and 9, paragraph 11).
 Read Keeping Children Safe in Education (KCSiE): Induction then annually (in Autumn All Staff: Part 1; Part 5 and Annex B. Term) or when updated.
-Senior Leadership Team: Entire document Staff who do not work directly with children: Annex A Complete Safeguarding Awareness Training to Induction and then at least every 3 enable staff to recognise, respond to and report years safeguarding (including online safety and child-on- child abuse) concerns (see Local Authority Safeguarding in Education Training Statement here) Complete Prevent Awareness Training appropriate Induction and every 2 years. to role (see examples of training packages at: The Prevent duty: safeguarding learners vulnerable to radicalisation - GOV.UK (www.gov.uk)) Complete Cyber Security Training - training Induction and then annually packages are available at: Cyber security training for school staff - NCSC.GOV.UK) Receive regular national and local safeguarding At least annually. updates (including those relating to online safety).
+Senior Leadership Team: Entire document Staff who do not work directly with children: Annex A Complete Safeguarding Awareness Training to Induction and then at least every 3 enable staff to recognise, respond to and report years safeguarding (including online safety and child-on- child abuse) concerns (see Local Authority Safeguarding in Education Training) Staff complete FGM training appropriate to their Induction and then at least every 3 role. years Complete Prevent Awareness Training appropriate Induction and every 2 years. to role (see examples of training packages at: The Prevent duty: safeguarding learners vulnerable to radicalisation - GOV.UK (www.gov.uk)) Complete Cyber Security Training - training Induction and then annually packages are available at: Cyber security training for school staff - NCSC.GOV.UK) Receive regular national and local safeguarding At least annually. updates (including those relating to online safety).